We are proud to offer a wide range of specialties undertaken by expert specialists in our outstanding hospital facilities.

 Bariatric surgery, or weight loss/obesity surgery, is a type of procedure performed on people who are obese, for the purpose of losing weight.

-There are two types of weight loss surgery performed at our hospital – the Fobi Gastric Bypass and the Sleeve Gastrectomy.
+There are three types of weight loss surgery performed at our hospital all performed laparoscopically – Sleeve Gastrectomy, Roux en Y Gastric Bypass and One Anastomosis Gastric Bypass (mini Gastric Bypass)

 Cardiology is a medical specialty dealing with disorders of the heart.
 This includes diagnosis and treatment of coronary artery disease, heart failure, heart valve disease and congenital heart defects.